merzlab/QUICK-docs/docs/source/known-issues.rst

         at src/main.f90:28

-Solution: You should obtain basis set information for the missing atom from `https://www.basissetexchange.org/ <https://www.basissetexchange.org/>`_ in Gaussian basis file format and paste this info into correct basis set file inside *basis* folder.
+Solution: You should obtain basis set information for the missing atom from `https://www.basissetexchange.org/ <https://www.basissetexchange.org/>`_ in *Gaussian* basis file format and paste this info into correct basis set file inside *basis* folder.
 Make sure to maintain the format.
 Otherwise, you will end up with the same error again.

-*Last updated by Madu Manathunga on 03/06/2020.*
+*Last updated by Madu Manathunga on 03/25/2020.*